French cybersecurity content that earns the trust of technical buyers

 Selected clients: Advens, Barracuda Networks, BitDefender, ForgeRock, Bomgar, BitGlass, Digital Guardian, Veeam, McAfee, FalconStor, WhiteHat Security, Snyk.

-What I translate for cybersecurity vendors
+What I do for cybersecurity vendors

 Why this matters so much in cybersecurity